-Sales to foreign customers accounted for approximately 77% of our net sales in the three-month period ended June 30, 2010 and approximately 76% of our net sales in the three-month period ended June 30, 2009.
+Sales to foreign customers accounted for approximately 81% of our net sales in the three-month period ended September 30, 2010 and approximately 80% of our net sales in the six-month period ended September 30, 2010.
+Sales to foreign customers accounted for approximately 78% of our net sales in the three-month period ended September 30, 2009 and approximately 77% of our net sales in the six-month period ended September 30, 2009.
 Substantially all of our foreign sales are U.S. Dollar denominated.
-Sales to customers in Asia have generally increased over time due to many of our customers transitioning their manufacturing operations to Asia and growth in demand from the emerging Asian market.
+The primary reason our sales to customers in Asia have increased in the three and six-month periods September 30, 2010 over the same periods last year was due to our acquisition of SST whose sales are primarily to Asian customers.
+Further, sales to customers in Asia have generally increased over time due to many of our customers transitioning their manufacturing operations to Asia and growth in demand from the emerging Asian market.
 Our sales force in the Americas and Europe supports a significant portion of the design activity for products which are ultimately shipped to Asia.